geekarist/tnpr/ARCHITECTURE.md

 - `Component`: this is an interface that can be implemented by the app's `ViewModel`s:
   - It has a `dispatch(Action)` method which executes an `Action`.
 An `Action` could be e.g. `LoadData(id: Int)` to trigger a request to a web service and load data, or `SearchJourneys(origin: Place, destiation: Place)` to find a journey from a point A to a point B.
   - It has a `stateLive` property representing the "state" or "model" of a view, expressed in a way that should be independent of the UI framework.
-  - It has an `eventLive` property that allows one-shot "events" or "effects" to come back to the UI without forcing the `Component` to retain a reference to the view.
+  - It has an `eventLive` property that allows one-shot "events" or "effects" to come back to the UI without forcing the `Component` to retain a reference to the View.

 - Some utility classes or functions:
   - `ViewModelFactory`: a generic `ViewModelProvider.Factory` that is used to instantiate a `ViewModel` from an `Activity` or a `Fragment` like this: